Convergence to equilibrium of global weak solutions for a Cahn-Hilliard-Navier-Stokes vesicle model: Introduction

 \section{Introduction}

-In this paper, we consider a model for the dynamic of vesicle membranes in incompressible viscous fluids, developed from the geometry of the membranes.
-This type of models was introduced by Helfrich \cite{Helfrich}.
-The system consists of the Navier-Stokes equations with an extra stress depending on the membrane, coupled with a Cahn-Hilliard phase-field equation.

-The membranes are formed by lipid bilayers.
-Under appropriate conditions, they withdraw into itself forming a sort of bag, named vesicle.
-The equilibrium configurations of vesicle membranes can be obtained minimizing the Helfrich bending elastic energy, under fixed surface area and volume constraints.
+A type of differential equations modeling the dynamic of vesicle membranes within an incompressible viscous fluids was introduced by Helfrich \cite{Helfrich}.
+The membranes are composed by lipid bilayers, which under appropriate conditions, withdraw into themselves forming a sort of bag, named vesicle.
+The static equilibrium configurations of the vesicle membranes can be obtained minimizing the Helfrich bending elastic energy, under the constraints of fixed area and volume.

-Numerous studies have been devoted to this type of models and a detailed description of they can be seen in \cite{DuLiLiu} and references therein.
-A phase function is also used to model the vesicle membrane as a diffuse interface in subsequent papers.
-In \cite{LiuTakahashiTucsnak} and \cite{WuXu}, a coupled Allen-Cahn and Navier-Stokes problem is studied approaching both constrains, area and volume, in a penalized manner.
-In \cite{CampHdezMach}, a Cahn-Hilliard phase-field model is introduced, without taking into account the vesicle-fluid interaction.
-Now a Cahn-Hilliard-Navier-Stokes model will be considered.
-Since the volume constraint is implicitly satisfied in the Cahn-Hilliard equation, now only the surface area constraint must be approximated via penalization.
+Numerous studies have been devoted to this type of models and a detailed description of them can be seen in \cite{DuLiLiu} and references therein.
+A phase function is also used in subsequent papers to model vesicle membranes as diffuse interfaces.
+In \cite{LiuTakahashiTucsnak} and \cite{WuXu}, a coupled Allen-Cahn and Navier-Stokes problem is studied approaching both constrains, area and volume, via a penalization functional.
+On the other hand, without taking into account the vesicle-fluid interaction, a Cahn-Hilliard phase-field model for vesicle membranes is introduced in \cite{CampHdezMach}, and the well-posedness of a phase-field approximation satisfying area and volume constraints pointwisely is established in \cite{Colli-Laurencot}.

-We will prove that the resulting problem is thermodynamically consistent, because there exists a free energy (kinetic plus bending plus penalized one) which is dissipative in time along the trajectories.
+In this paper, a Cahn-Hilliard-Navier-Stokes model will be considered.
+Since the volume constraint is implicitly satisfied for the Cahn-Hilliard equation, only the surface area constraint will be approximated via penalization.
+Moreover, the resulting problem will be thermodynamically consistent because there exists a free-energy (kinetic plus bending plus penalized one) dissipative in time along the trajectories.
 This fact is used to prove the existence of global in time weak solutions.

-On the other hand, the asymptotic behavior of the solutions is analyzed following the way of \cite{GalGrasselli}, \cite{PRS}, \cite{nu}.
-We prove that the $\omega$-limit set for weak solutions are critical points of the dissipative energy.
-After that, by using a modified Lojasiewic-Simon's inequality we demonstrate the convergence of the whole trajectory to a single equilibrium.
-We consider of remarkable interest in this paper two facts: The study of the new model Navier-Stokes-Cahan-Hilliard modeling vesicles and the identification of a unique equilibrium point in the context of weak solutions.
+On the other hand, the large-time behavior of the solutions will be analyzed following the way of \cite{GalGrasselli}, \cite{PRS}, \cite{nu}.
+Firstly, we prove that the $\omega$-limit set for weak solutions is composed by critical points of the free-energy.
+After that, by using a modified Lojasiewicz-Simon's result we demonstrate the convergence of the whole trajectory to a single equilibrium.
+Finally, the convergence is improved for the phase assuming more regular data, but without using strong regularity for the velocity and pressure variables.